zlig/masters-thesis/README.md

 * Biometrics
 * Computational Biology

+### Deep Learning

+Deep Learning is a subfield of Machine Learning that uses machine learning algorithms for data representation.

+### Robotics

+Robotics is a branch of the field which is a mixture of mechanical, electrical, and computer science engineering and uses machine learning algorithms for designing and working with robots.

+### Natural Language Processing

+It is a branch of artificial intelligence that deals with the way computer and human language interact with each other.

+### Reinforcement Learning

+Reinforcement Learning is a part of Artificial Intelligence that determines how an agent should act in an environment in order to maximize its performance.

+### Artificial Neural Network

+Artificial Neural Network imitates the working of a human brain.
+The nodes represent the biological neuron.

+### Expert System

+Expert System is a good area for research in artificial intelligence.
+Expert Systems solve complex computational problems.

+### Fuzzy Systems

+Fuzzy Systems produce a definite output for an indefinite input through fuzzy logic.
+Fuzzy Logic is a method of reasoning resembling human reasoning.

+### Computer Vision

+Computer Vision is a part of artificial intelligence that deals with making computers understand the digital images and videos.

 ## Sources of Information
 * [Listing references and writingtools](https://libguides.mit.edu/cite-write/bibtex): BibTeX is reference management software for formatting lists of references.
 The BibTeX tool is typically used together with the LaTeX document preparation system.
 * [Google Scholars](https://scholar.google.com/citations?user=twuEPEEAAAAJ&hl=en)